waddafunk/BigDaddyFMsynth/README.md

 # FMsynth

-Place /Source where you want to store it and open the jucer.
+Place the repository where you want to store it and open the jucer.